CausalityViolation/Kottboden_VueCLIPractice/README.md

-# Server frontend for school project for "Utv. av webbapplikationer"
+#Frontend for school project for "Utv. av webbapplikationer"

 ## Project setup
 ```